wjslager/CSD2/README.md

 Intro to (bash) shell scripting and C++

 ## CSD2c
-Building a standalone synthesizers with Jack2 audio output to be ran on a Raspberry Pi
+- Building a standalone synthesizers with Jack2.
+- Building an audio effect to be ran on a Raspberry Pi
+- Maker skills: running Puredata/C++ audio projects on the Raspberry Pi Zero.